 The best 3D modelling software won't automatically make you a better artist – for that you need great 3D skills.
 But when it comes to creating incredible 3D art, having the right 3D modelling software for your style, skill level and budget certainly helps.

 Of course, what's right for you as a beginner or pro might not suit another artist.
 But whether you’re a 2D artist looking to up-skill this year, or a seasoned 3D pro looking to upgrade your existing tools, there's a program out there to suit you – and you’ll find it in this guide.
+You can help kick-start your creativity by downloading some free textures or free 3D models.

 On this page, we bring you the best paid-for 3D modelling software; and on the next you'll find the best free 3D modelling software.